How expensive is Malta – A daily travel budget

 There are also several high-end eateries in Valletta in the 40 to 50 euros price range in which case Rampila Restaurant should be top on your list.

-When looking for places to stay, the 8vilhena is one of the most budget-friendly accommodations.
-It’s not right in the historical centre, however, it is within walking distance to it.
+When looking for places to stay, the Door Eight is one of the most budget-friendly accommodations.
+It’s not right in the historic centre, however, it is within walking distance to it.